bblankinship/HDS_AY21-22_ProgAssignment/README.md

 Your report should be written as if it were to be read by government advisor who might be responsible for producing policies or guidance to help cut down on the number of injuries.
 You only need to provide the evidence, you do not need to include recommendations or guidance on this.

 We are not looking for one specific analysis.
+It is up to you to decide how to operationalise the two research questions.
 As you work with the data, feel free to make decisions on whether you want to focus on a specific demographic or location(s) if that makes your message clearer and analysis more sound.

 ### Requirements

 To carry out this assignment, you will need:

 * access to **RStudio** - this is where you will carry out your analysis and produce your report in R Markdown.
+If you are unable to use RStudio on your personal device, you will be able to complete the assignment using **Noteable**.
 * to make sure the following packages are installed:
     + **rmarkdown** and **knitr** – for compiling the R Markdown document
     + **tidyverse** - for access to data wrangling and plotting functions you have learned in this course
+    + **gt** - for creating tables
     + Optional: **janitor** - for cleaning up the variable names as they are read in from the CSV file

 If you have followed the course material you should already have most of these set up and ready to go.

 ### Document Layout

 You are required to submit a PDF document as your report.
-This document must be the direct result of "Knit to PDF" from R Markdown in RStudio.
+This document must be: the direct result of "Knit to PDF" from R Markdown in RStudio.
 You must not apply any edits or modifications to your report outwith RStudio.

 Your report must include the following sections: